Donut-Studios/Unity3D-AI-and-Procedural-Generation-Framework/README.md

 The src folder contains just the code that we used in this project, organized by what we wrote it for and whether we got it from an outside source.

-The Prototype archive contains a buildable Unity project folder, complete with the scenes, art assets, and the code in the src folder.
+The Prototype folder contains a buildable Unity project folder, complete with the scenes, art assets, and the code in the src folder.
 Extracting everything in this archive and opening the Prototype folder in Unity 5.6 or later gives you access to everything that we had working on the game.
 Be sure to include all three scenes in Build Settings before building your own executable.

 ----------